thycotic/privman-docs/tasks/client/index.md

 * Resource Discovery Client Task, which populates agent-side data for any resources that have been discovered but lack detailed information.
 * Update Applicable Policies, which triggers policy updates at the endpoints.

+>**Note**: All default enabled client tasks __are read-only items__ and if any customization to the schedule is required, create a copy to add, save, and apply changes.
+Schedule changes can be added on the Triggers page when clicking the existing schedule and then __Show Advanced__.

 Details for each tasks are provided under the following topics:

 * [Basic Inventory](bi.md)